And greetings to you, my friends, and welcome back.

 He wants to make a difference.

-Um this is the woman who thinks the government ought to determine who can say what based on the effect of the speech.
+This is the woman who thinks the government ought to determine who can say what based on the effect of the speech.

 Now, Obama's at a town meeting, and I'm looking up here at both the networks.

-They they periodically jip it, join it in progress, but nobody's covering the town meeting wall to wall.
+They periodically jip it, join it in progress, but nobody's covering the town meeting wall to wall.

-Now they say both these networks, he's in Western New York.
+Now, they say both these networks, he's in western New York.

 Well, that's a big place.

-Where in Western New York, I wanted to find he's in Buffalo.
+I wanted to say he's in Buffalo.

 Buffalo cannot get any respect.